lhbikos/ReC_Psychometrics/docs/08-EFA_PCA.md

   + reproduced correlation matrix
   + the difference between the reproduced correlation matrix and the correlation matrix in the data

 The *factor.model()* function in *psych* produces the *reproduced correlation matrix* by using the *loadings* from our extracted object.
-Conceptually, this matrix is the correlations that should be produced if we did not have the raw data but we only had the component loadings.
+Conceptually, this matrix is the correlations that should be produced if we did not have the raw data, but we only had the component loadings.
 We could do fancy matrix algebra and produce these.

 The questions, though, is:  How close did we get?
 How different is the *reproduced correlation matrix* from *GRMSmatrix* -- the $R$-matrix produced from our raw data.